logo

 How are UTIs treated?

-In the majority of cases, Dr. McBride uses antibiotics to treat UTIs.
+In the majority of cases, the provider uses antibiotics to treat UTIs.
 The type of bacteria in your urine, found through lab testing, determines the best antibiotic to fight your infection.

-If you have frequent bladder infections, Dr. McBride may recommend taking a low-dose antibiotic over a period of six months or, if your UTIs result from sex, taking a single dose after intercourse.
+If you have frequent bladder infections, the provider may recommend taking a low-dose antibiotic over a period of six months or, if your UTIs result from sex, taking a single dose after intercourse.

 What are common STIs?